isarodriguezv/solar-anomaly-detection/README.md

 - Real-world data often contains inconsistencies that must be carefully handled
 - Data integration requires aligning identifiers across multiple sources
 - Not all problems require machine learning; rule-based systems can be effective when grounded in domain knowledge
 - Understanding the business and physical context is critical for building meaningful analytics solutions

+## How to Use

+1. Open the notebooks in order:
+   - 01_consolidated_preprocessing
+   - 02_master_preprocessing
+   - 03_feature_engineering

+2. Follow the data flow from raw data to feature engineering and alert classification.

+Note: Original datasets are not included due to confidentiality.

 ## Technologies Used